Investing in UK Defence Stocks

 Rolls-Royce Holdings

-Although the name is perhaps more closely associated with the brand of luxury cars, Rolls-Royce Holdings is a multinational aerospace and defence company.
+Although the name is perhaps more closely associated with the brand of luxury cars, Rolls-Royce Holdings is a multinational aerospace and defence company based in the UK.

 At one point the company was also responsible for the automobiles of the same name; however, after entering liquidation, Rolls-Royce was nationalised by the UK government in 1971 who spun off the automobile division, allowing the parent company to concentrate on jet engine manufacturing.
 In 1987, Rolls-Royce returned to the stock market.

-Still specialising in jet engines, Rolls-Royce has a civil aerospace division and a defence division – which produces aero engines for military transport and patrol aircraft.
-The latter was responsible for 30% of the company’s total revenue in 2021.
+Still specialising in jet engines, Rolls-Royce has a Civil Aerospace division and a Defence division – which produces aero engines for military transport and patrol aircraft.
+Its Defence division accounted for 26% of underlying revenue in 2023 and reported a record order backlog of £9.2 billion.

 How to Invest in Defence Stocks

-With an Invest.MT5 account from Admirals you can buy shares in both of the UK defence stocks examined in this article, as well as shares from more than 4,500 other companies from around the world.
+With an Invest.MT5 account from Admirals you can buy shares in both the UK defence stocks highlighted in this article.
+In order to learn how to invest in defence stocks, follow these steps.

-3. Search for the stock you wish to purchase in the Market Watch and drag the symbol into the chart space to open a price chart
+• Search for the UK defence stock and click the symbol to open a price chart.

 Investing with Admirals